New-Consensus-Concurrency-Control/Tiga/README.md

 We should be able to see Chrony and Huygens can both achieve lower latency than the other clock sync approach.

+## Reminder
+If you have encountered any issues during the evaluation, please do not hesitate to contact me (gjk1994@stanford.edu) and we can schedule a meeting (e.g., Zoom) and figure out the problems togther.
+I am in EST time zone.

 ## License
 This project will be open-sourced soon (after we release our camera-ready version), and the tentative licence will be MIT license.